lelandpaul/ringingroom/README.md

 - **RR_ENABLE_WHEATLEY**

   If set to `1` Wheatley will be enabled, otherwise Wheatley will be disabled.
+- **RR_WHEATLEY_METHOD_EXTENSION**

+  If the stage is changed and this is set to `1`, Wheatley will try to load the same method on the new stage.
+This is disabled by default, because this check sends a request to Bob Wallis' blueline website which can block the thread for a long time and therefore cause the method change to be too late (if it happens at all).

 #### Other Enviroment Variables
 - **RR_WHEATLEY_PATH**